nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_adding_static_pages.md

 ###Adding Dynamic Page Titles

-If you want to create dynamic page titles, in `app/views/layouts/application.html.erb`, add the following line to the top of the `<head>` section:
+If you want to create dynamic page titles which will appear in the tab at the top of the browser in which the app is open follow these steps.

+In `app/views/layouts/application.html.erb`, add the following line to the top of the `<head>` section:

 ```erb
 <title><%= full_title(yield(:page_title)) %></title>